Powerful typhoon kills at least 12 in Philippines, heads toward China

 Breaking News Emails

-TUGUEGARAO, Philippines — Typhoon Mangkhut lashed the northern Philippines on Saturday, with its powerful winds and rain setting off landslides and destroying homes, leaving at least a dozen people dead and six missing as the storm barreled toward southern China.
+TUGUEGARAO, Philippines — Typhoon Mangkhut lashed the northern Philippines on Saturday, with its powerful winds and rain setting off landslides and destroying homes, leaving at least a dozen people dead as the storm barreled toward southern China.

 The most powerful typhoon to hit the disaster-prone Philippines this year slammed ashore before dawn in Cagayan province on the northeastern tip of Luzon island, a breadbasket that is also a region of flood-prone rice plains and mountain provinces with a history of deadly landslides.